collinalexbell/Tree_Cybernetics/Treelon_Game/README.md

 # Treelon_Game

-A simulation adventure game.
-Become a cyberneticist!
-The dream of being a genius billionaire is achievable when simulation software is used to become a cyberneticist and profit off of cybernetics products sold through your actual corporation.
-This is Augmentend Reality Simulation that dents reality.
+A simulation adventure / RPG game.
+Become a billionaire cyberneticist!
+The dream of being a genius billionaire is achievable when simulation software is used!
+Profit off of cybernetics products sold through your actual corporation.
+This is an Augmentend Reality Simulation that dents reality.

 ## Inspirations
 - Minecraft